 This section first discusses the design of a decentralized \mathcal{H}{∞} controller for structural control in the continuous-time domain.
 The controller's counterpart in the discrete-time domain is then derived.
-In both derivations, properties of linear matrix inequalities are utilized to conveniently convert the formulation of the decentralized control design problem into a convex optimization problem that can be solved by available mathematical packages.
+In both derivations, properties of linear matrix inequalities are utilized to convert the formulation of the decentralized control design problem into a convex optimization problem.